 The treatment is milk removal, and the most sensible strategy is for the baby to attach and feed!
-Sometimes engorgement may be so severe that the breast and areola become swollen and hard and the nipple flattened.
+Sometimes engorgement and areolar edema may be so severe that the areolar area becomes swollen and hard and the nipple flattened.
 The infant has a difficult time pulling the nipple into his mouth.

-Helpful strategies to reduce the swelling include:
+Helpful strategies to reduce the engorgement include:

-- A warm shower or warm moist packs to the area may help the mother relax and enhance milk flow. - Gentle massage and hand expression to soften the areola and facilitate attachment of the infant onto the breast. - More frequent and effective feedings (every 2-3 hours or more frequently if the baby is willing). - ♦ If baby will not nurse frequent and effective emptying of breasts by hand or breast pump until engorgement is resolved. - ♦ Cold packs after feeding (for about 5 minutes) to relieve heat, congestion, and pain. - ♦ A supportive bra helps alleviate the heaviness associated with engorgement.
+- A warm shower or warm moist packs to the breasts may help the mother relax and enhance milk flow. - Gentle massage, hand expression or minimal use of a breast pump (hand or electric) are often used to soften the areola around the nipple to facilitate attachment.
+Some lactation specialists recommend using finger pressure to minimize the edematous areolar swelling around the nipple.
+This is known as areolar compression or reverse pressure softening. - If the baby is unable to latch, judicious use of a thin silicone nipple shield may facilitate latch until the areola is softened. - More frequent and effective feedings (every 2-3 hours or more frequently if the baby is willing). - ♦ If baby will not nurse frequent and effective emptying of breasts by hand or breast pump until engorgement is resolved. - ♦ If available, cold packs can be applied after feeding to help relieve congestion, and pain.
+Evaporation from the moist cloths adds to the cooling effect. - Anti-inflammatory drugs may also be useful. - ♦ There is not sufficient evidence for other complimentary therapies to evaluate their effectiveness.

 What will you do to help Carmen today?

-1.
+1

-2.
+2

-3.
+3